cybrneon/master-thesis/D_OUTPUT/WRITING/2024-10-02/241002_Skeuomorphism.md

 In 2020, Apple announced a new version for its Mac OS, reconciling with Skeuomorphism or a smart part of it by launching new icons and interfaces.
 Recently, iOS also received small hints of Skeuomorphism through some parts of the OS.

 ## What is Skeuomorphism?
 Way before screens, Skeuomorphism traces its roots from material objects and artistic movements like Art Nouveau, but it was only quoted on computers starting from the 1980s.
 Skeuomorphism is considered to be the use of metaphors of real life to mimic the real-world objects represented.
-The most common example that is always given is "the iPhone's old visual interface".
+One of the most common example that is always given is "the iPhone's old visual interface".

 ## Research Question
 It's with that fascination into user interfaces that I wanted to revisit Skeuomorphism, maybe out of Nostalgia, but more importantly investigate the emotions of people who used these interfaces and what they think of them now.
 I'm also thinking about the future, as we're recently seeing a return to three dimension styling to user interfaces.
 So, what is the Role of Skeuomorphism through Materiality, Accessibility and Nostalgia?